mianzhang/LogicIF/README.md

 # LogicIF: Complex Logical Instruction Following

 ## Updates
+- **Sep 25.** We replaced the JSON object extraction via OpenAI with a rule-based JSON extractor, which makes the evaluation process mush easier!
 - **Aug 18.** LogicIFEval is now available on Hugging Face Datasets!
 You can easily explore task characteristics using the built-in dataset viewer: 👉 [https://huggingface.co/datasets/mianzhang/LogicIFEval](https://huggingface.co/datasets/billmianz/LogicIFEval)

 ---